EngineBuilderCorporation/ExpressionEngine/README.md

 ## The UI Binary Tree

-A UML diagram of the binary tree that builds the UI elements for the user as they create their expression and then creates the expression binary tree based on what the user created.
-Also includes the factory for retrieving the data that is used in the expression.
+For dynamically creating UI elements, as a user creates an expression, a tree structure was created.
+This binary tree keeps track of the expression the user is building and generates the required UI elements.
+The UML diagram for this class can be seen below.
+This class, called UIExpressionTree, keeps track of the expression as it is built, to generate the correct UI elements.
+It also uses a factory that gets data from a data source.
+This data source can obtain data from anywhere, it just needs to be implemented using the DataSourceabe interface and then added to the DataFactory.
+This allows for a wide variety of possible data sources to be implemented.
+Once the expression is built and ready to be evaluated, the UIExpressionTree can recursively build an expression tree, using the values selected in the UI.
+The expression can then be evaluated.

 ![UIExpression & DataFactory UML Diagram](imgs/UIExpressionTree-DataFactory.png)

 ## The Command Objects

-The commands that are available in the application are just placeholders to demonstrate how a command can be implemented.
-The commands are implemented using the Command Pattern, so once the functionality for a command has been decided and created, adding that command is rather straight forward.
+Running a command based on the result of the expression evaluation is optional but was originally a desired feature.
+As the commands are implemented with the Command pattern, additional commands can be added with ease.
+This is important because the commands that are required could change or the scope of the application could be increased.
+The commands that are implemented in the project are currently just placeholders.
+Later, the application can be extended and commands with the required functionality can be implemented.